evennia/evennia/docs/README.md

     make mv-local
     ```

+- The different versions will be found under `evennia/docs/build/versions/`.
 - If you have git-push access to the Evennia `gh-pages` branch on `github`, you
 can now deploy.